adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 ## Engineering a dynamic API

 Peter Michaux's [Cross-Browser Widgets](http://peter.michaux.ca/articles/cross-browser-widgets) has a detailed walk-through all in one article.
-However, let's create a little something oruselves right here.
+However, let's create a little something here and now.

+The application needs to add a class to an element.
+First we'll create that function and expose a dynamic API:

 	// use isHostMethod
 	if(document.documentElement.classList.add) {